Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Dynamical models

 Since the use of planetary ephemeris introduces time-dependent effects that cannot be counteracted through the definition of an appropriate reference frame, it is common to establish the EoM of the spacecraft in an inertial frame relative to a so-called central body, denoted by subscript $q$.
 In this work, the Earth-centered J2000 frame, a widely used standard, was selected.
 In this sense, neglecting external perturbations and considering the gravitational contributions of each celestial body under analysis as point-masses, the spacecraft's motion under HFEM dynamics is dictated by

-where $\mu_m$ is the gravitational parameter of body $m$ -- not to be confused with the problem-specific constant of the CR3BP.
+where $\mathbf{r}_j$ is the position of body $j$ in the J2000 frame, at each instant, and $\mu_j$ its gravitational parameter --- not to be confused with the problem-specific constant of the CR3BP.
 Note that Eq.~\eqref{eq:HFEM_eom} may also be scaled according to relevant quantities specific to the set of celestial bodies being considered, which may be time-varying or fixed, but it is not uncommon for off-the-shelf HFEM propagators to work directly with dimensional units.
 In comparison with the CR3BP EoM, Eq.~\eqref{eq:HFEM_eom} depends directly on time through $\mathbf{r}_j$ without the introduction of relevant symmetries.
 This has the direct consequence of inhibiting the existence of truly periodic orbits.